Sumukha1496/maskdata/README.md

   // Character to mask the data.
 Default value is '*'
   maskWith: "*",

+  /**
+   * It is the words/substrings to mask.
-  // It should be an array of strings
+   * Should be an array of strings.
-  // Field names to mask.
-Can give multiple fields.
+   * Can give multiple words/substrings.
+   * values[] can be used only when maskAll is false.
+If maskAll is true, then this is of no use.
+  */
   values: ['is', 'test'],

-  // Should be boolean
+  /**
-  // If to mask only the first occurance of each value in the given string
+   * If to mask only the first occurance of each word/substring in the given string
+   * Should be boolean
+   * Default value is false
+  */
-  maskOnlyFirstOccurance: false
+  maskOnlyFirstOccurance: false,

+  /**
+   * If to mask all the characters in a string make maskAll: true
+   * If maskAll is true, the words/substrings inside values[] will not be considered.
+   * Default value is false
+  */
+  maskAll: false,

+  /**
+   * This is to mask/not mask the spaces in a string when masking all the characters.
+   * Can be used ONLY when maskAll: true
+   * If maskSpace is true, the spaces in the string will be masked.
+   * This feature is to know the words and each word length but to hide the content
+   * Default value is true
+  */
+  maskSpace: true
 };

 const str = "This is a test String";